blargoner/jshue/README.md

 for use in modern web browsers, but with injection of suitable dependencies it could also be used in other environments.

-The following Hue APIs are supported:
+The following Hue APIs are supported (v1.17):
 - Bridge discovery
 - Lights
 - Groups